bout0047/cuby-frontend/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-Sprint 1 Overview - Cuby Application
-Goals for Sprint 1: MVP Foundations

-In the first sprint of the Cuby project, our primary focus was on establishing the foundations for the Minimum Viable Product (MVP).
-The goals set for this phase were crucial in laying the groundwork for the application’s development.
-Key goals included:

-    Development of a Roadmap for the MVP: Crafting a clear, strategic plan that outlines the phases and key features for the MVP.

-    Creation of a CI/CD Pipeline: Setting up a continuous integration and continuous deployment pipeline to streamline development and deployment processes.

-    Compilation of a Product Backlog: Assembling a backlog with prioritized features and tasks, ensuring a structured approach to tackling the project requirements.

-    Setup of the Basic Structure for the Application: Establishing the fundamental architecture and framework for the application using SvelteKit and Tailwind CSS.

-    Establishment of Styling Guidelines: Developing a consistent set of UI design principles to ensure a cohesive visual experience across the application.

-Planned Activities

-The sprint involved several key activities aimed at achieving these goals:

-    Structuring the Development Environment: Setting up all necessary tools and frameworks to facilitate efficient development.

-    Defining Tasks and Allocating Responsibilities: Clearly outlining tasks for the sprint and allocating them to appropriate team members.

-    Outlining Core Features for Development: Focusing on the development of:
-        Events-related microservices.
-        Profile-related microservices.
-        Basic home page functionality.
-        Basic calendar view.
-        Basic security measures.

-Expected Deliverables

-The deliverables expected by the end of Sprint 1 included:

-    Functional Prototype: A basic version of the application showcasing essential navigation and features.

-    Initial Version of the Portfolio: A portfolio presenting the project’s direction, including the prototype, user stories, and preliminary designs.

-    Documented User Stories: Detailed user stories to guide and inform the development process.

-Achievements in Sprint 1
-Current Product Status

-    Prototype Development: Successfully developed a prototype that showcases the key features planned for the sprint.

-    Project Portfolio Assembly: Compiled a portfolio that includes the prototype, user stories, and preliminary design.

-Completed Activities

-    MVP Roadmap Execution: Conducted project planning sessions that resulted in a clear and actionable MVP roadmap.

-    Development Environment Setup: Tailored the development environment specifically for SvelteKit and Tailwind CSS.

-    User Stories Writing and Refinement: Focused on writing and refining user stories to ensure alignment with user needs.

-    Initial Application Structure Establishment: Laid the foundational structure of the application, setting the stage for future development.

-    Styling Guidelines Design and Application: Created and applied consistent styling guidelines across the application.

-Outcome

-    Microservices Integration: Successfully integrated initial microservices for events and profiles into the prototype.

-    Basic Home Page Launch: Launched a basic home page with functional navigation to different application sections.

-    Basic Calendar View Implementation: Introduced a basic calendar view, providing an overview of event scheduling.

-    Basic Security Features Implementation: Integrated foundational security features to protect user data and ensure application integrity.

-    Hardware Prototyping: Initiated the process of integrating Cuby’s physical component with the software.

-    Project Trajectory Reassessment: Adjusted the project direction based on feedback and learnings from the MVP development.
+Sprint 1 Goals
+MVP Foundations

+# Cuby Project README - Sprint 1: MVP Foundations

+## Introduction

+Welcome to the Sprint 1 phase of the Cuby project!
+This README provides insights into our achievements, goals, and the planned roadmap for the initial development stage of the Cuby application.
+Our focus in this sprint was to lay the foundational elements for the Minimum Viable Product (MVP).

+## Sprint 1

+### MVP Foundations
+Our goals for Sprint 1 were centered around establishing a solid base for the MVP:

+1. **MVP Roadmap Development:** Creating a strategic roadmap for the MVP.
+2. **CI/CD Pipeline Creation:** Setting up a CI/CD pipeline for efficient development and deployment.
+3. **Product Backlog Compilation:** Assembling a prioritized list of features and tasks.
+4. **Basic Application Structure Setup:** Establishing the application's fundamental structure using SvelteKit and Tailwind CSS.
+5. **Styling Guidelines Establishment:** Developing consistent UI design principles.

+## Planned Activities

+Our activities for this sprint focused on:

+1. **Development Environment Structuring:** Setting up necessary tools and frameworks.
+2. **Task Definition and Allocation:** Outlining and allocating sprint tasks among team members.
+3. **Core Feature Development:** Developing core features such as:
+   - Events-related microservices
+   - Profile-related microservices
+   - Basic home page functionality
+   - Basic calendar view
+   - Basic security measures

+## Achievements in Sprint 1

+### Current Product Status

+- **Prototype Development:** Developed a prototype showcasing key features.
+- **Project Portfolio Assembly:** Compiled a portfolio including the prototype, user stories, and preliminary designs.

+### Completed Activities

+- **MVP Roadmap Execution:** Conducted planning sessions for a clear MVP roadmap.
+- **Development Environment Setup:** Tailored the environment for SvelteKit and Tailwind CSS.
+- **User Stories Writing and Refinement:** Aligned development with user needs through detailed user stories.
+- **Application Structure Establishment:** Laid the foundational structure for future development.
+- **Styling Guidelines Design and Application:** Implemented consistent styling guidelines.

+### Outcome

+- **Microservices Integration:** Integrated initial microservices for events and profiles.
+- **Basic Home Page Launch:** Launched a basic home page with navigation.
+- **Basic Calendar View Implementation:** Introduced a basic calendar view for event scheduling.
+- **Basic Security Features Implementation:** Ensured foundational security for user data and application integrity.
+- **Hardware Prototyping:** Began integrating Cuby's physical component with the software.
+- **Project Trajectory Reassessment:** Adjusted the approach based on MVP feedback.

+## Conclusion

+This sprint has established a strong foundation for our journey towards a fully functional MVP for the Cuby application.
+The dedication and hard work of our team have been key in achieving these milestones, and we are excited to continue this momentum in the next phases of development.

+---

+*Stay tuned for more updates in our upcoming READMEs.*

 ### Things we have used for this project are:
 Svelte: https://svelte.dev/